-• Are created by filing a Certificate of Limited Liability Limited Partnership.

-- Are Limited Partnerships. - Must file an annual report with the Arkansas Secretary of State.
+- Are created by filing a Certificate of Limited Liability Limited Partnership. - Are a type of Limited Partnerships. - Must file an annual report with the Arkansas Secretary of State. - Are required to file information returns with the Internal Revenue Service and Arkansas Income Tax Division.